-Beyond this, we believe these recounted narratives indicate wider application of the use of the Da Capo technique that may have the greatest implications for researchers seeking in-depth data that could complement or combine with data obtained through more conventional methods.
+Beyond this, we believe these recounted narratives indicate wider application of the use of the Da Capo technique that may have significant implications for researchers seeking in-depth data that complements or combines with data obtained through established methods.
 This applies to a wide range of areas such as marketing (Alpert & Alpert, 2006) and therapy (Kemper & Danhauer, 2005).
-For example, music-inspired narratives could stimulate the verbalization of past or present everyday experiences of patients with dementia (Sixsmith & Gibson, 2007) or those recovering from a long-term illness to recall critical past memories. ., Narratives inspired by music can extend experiential ways to integrate dimensions of learning as presented to teachers and students; this could combine cognitive, social and cultural aspects of academic learning (Illeris, 2018; Joyce, 2008) or integrate social, cultural, moral and spiritual views of learning (Best, 2008; Eaude, 2008) or physical and aesthetic learning (Abbs, 1994; Bresler, 2004).
-In comparative or cross-cultural directions, the traditional Chinese music used here could inspire participants from China to gather more details about childhood and life perspectives of different generations.
+For example, music-inspired narratives could stimulate the verbalization of past or present everyday experiences of patients with dementia (Sixsmith & Gibson, 2007) or those recovering from a long-term illness to recall critical past memories.
+Narratives inspired by music can extend experiential ways to integrate dimensions of learning as presented to teachers and students; this could combine cognitive, social and cultural aspects of academic learning (Illeris, 2018; Joyce, 2008) or integrate social, cultural, moral and spiritual views of learning (Best, 2008; Eaude, 2008) or physical and aesthetic learning (Abbs, 1994; Bresler, 2004).
+In comparative or cross-cultural directions, the traditional Chinese music used here could inspire participants from China to gather more details about childhood and life history perspectives of different generations.
 Similarly, traditional music from other countries could help to explore cross-cultural studies or collect life stories of migrant families.
 Music could be used to stimulate narratives with senior managers, executives and staff nearing retirement about key career moments in their careers and life work.
 Most obviously, in narrative research (e.g. Chafe, 1980, Cortazzi, 1993), there could be fuller exploration and analysis of narratives themselves gained through the Da Capo technique.
 Our aim here was to study the potential of music itself as a standalone research approach to generate narratives.
-Any narrative or narrative category could have been explored in more depth, say to explore narrative expression of loneliness, anxiety, stress and fear, or of trust, sacrifice and family values, perhaps oriented to social-moral education, guidance and counselling. .
+Each narrative or narrative category could have been explored in more depth, say to explore narrative expression of loneliness, anxiety, stress and fear, or of trust, sacrifice and family values, perhaps oriented to social-moral education, guidance and counselling.

-.
-Here we have chosen the music we used.
-Alternatively, in future research, participants could be invited to bring their own pieces of music which they feel mean a lot to them and the discussion and narrating could then focus on these; a combination of researcher- and participant-chosen pieces could be used.
+Here we have chosen the music we used; this meant that all participants heard the same extracts in the same order.
+Alternatively, in future research, participants could be invited to bring their own pieces of music which they feel mean a lot to them and the discussion and narrating could then focus on these; a combination of researcher- and participant-chosen pieces could be used to explore how such choice affect narrative expression or content.
 We hope that developing the Da Capo technique has successfully demonstrated the innovative potential and power of music to evoke and stimulate narratives for qualitative researchers to take such research further and use music in their own qualitative studies.
-To do so is, in a way, to go back over something already played (as in music) but usually engaging in it in a different way with other nuances (Da Capo).
+To do so is, in a way, to go back over something already played (as in music) but usually engaging in it in a different way with other nuances and expression in performance (Da Capo).

+Acknowledgements: We would like to thank Sheryl Chatfield for insightful and constructive feedback on earlier drafts of this article.
+We feel it is much stronger as a result of this process.

 References

 Abbs, P. (1994) The educational imperative: a defence of Socratic and aesthetic learning, London: Routledge Falmer.

 Alpert, J. I., & Alpert, M. I. (2006).
 Music influences on mood and purchase intentions.
-Psychology and Marketing, 7(2), 109–133.
-Doi: 10.1002/mar.4220070204
+Psychology and Marketing, 7(2), 109–133. doi: 10.1002/mar.4220070204

 Bakhtin, M. M., & Holquist, M. (1981).
 The dialogic imagination: Four essays.
 Austin: University of Texas Press.